wndxwilson/multi_robot_sim/README.md

 </table>

 ## Acknowledgements
-The laucnhing of mutli-robot is based on https://github.com/yangfan/ros_sim
+The launch of mutli-robot is based on https://github.com/yangfan/ros_sim